wso2/docs-apk/en/docs/get-started/quick-start-guide-as-gateway.md

 This section is a step-by-step guide to creating, deploying, and invoking an API using the WSO2 APK with APIM Control Plane.
 It also covers portal-driven development, including creating an API from the UI.

 !!!NOTE
-    If you need to setup APK 1.1.0 Enterprise version follow the steps specified in the [Install APK Enterprise](../setup/enterprise-apk-install) section.

-!!!NOTE
-    If you need to setup APIM APK Agent 1.1.0 Enterprise version follow the steps specified in the [Install APIM APK Agent Enterprise](../setup/enterprise-apim-apk-agent-install.md) section.
+    To set up the APK as an enterprise version, please follow the steps specified in both the [Install APK Enterprise](../setup/enterprise-apk-install) and [Install APIM APK Agent Enterprise](../setup/enterprise-apim-apk-agent-install.md) sections.

 ## Before you begin...